supabase/pg_graphql/docs/api.md

-The public API consists of a single function to resolve GraphQL queries.
+The public facing API consists of a single SQL function that resolves GraphQL queries.
 All other entities in the `graphql` schema are private.

 ### graphql.resolve

 ##### description
 Resolves a GraphQL query, returning JSONB.

 ##### signature
 ```sql